 - Sept.
-7, 1954: The Southern New England Conference executive committee voted college division of Village Church associate pastors: G.H.
+7, 1954: The Southern New England Conference executive committee voted a college division of the Village Church, with associate pastors: G.H.
 Minchin (first associate), L. M. Stump, C. O. Smith.

 - Apr.
 4, 1955: The Southern New England Conference executive committee voted to organize the College Church of Seventh-day Adventists at Atlantic Union College.

-- May 5, 1956: The Southern New England Conference executive committee voted to appoint L. E. Tucker as pastor of the College Church as G. H. Minchin, pastor of the College Church, going to the seminary for a year of study beginning June 1956.
+- May 5, 1956: The Southern New England Conference executive committee voted to appoint L. E. Tucker as pastor of the College Church because G. H. Minchin, then-pastor of the College Church, was going to the seminary for a year of study beginning in June, 1956.

 - Feb.
 20, 1957: The Southern New England Conference executive committee voted L. E. Tucker as permanent pastor of the College Church.